 - Fifteen percent (steady drinkers) prefer their alcohol diluted.

 - Five percent (binge drinkers)—drink fast, get in fights and get drunk.
-This conclusion is drawn from judging their habits, not because of the amount they drink.

 - Fifteen percent (teetotalers) refuse to drink alcohol, and prefer soft drinks.